 Under Prettyman’s direction, the athletics department has reestablished the Sycamore Varsity Club and has renewed the I-Club partnership with the Indiana State University Foundation.

 The visibility of the Sycamore athletics program, both regionally and nationally, has also been enhanced with the creation of GoSycamores.com and the partnership with Nelligan Sports Marketing.
 Indiana State has also hosted seven NCAA Division I Cross Country National Championship meets.

 Prettyman has led national searches and brought in some of the nation’s top coaches and the department is also recognized for academic excellence with multiple awards at the conference, regional and national level.

-In November of 2008, there was a special day in Hulman Center when Prettyman and ISU President Dr. Dan Bradley welcomed family members of legendary Sycamore men's basketball head coach John Wooden as the university renamed the playing court, the Nellie & John Wooden Court.
-The ceremony featured a video taped message of appreciation from Coach Wooden himself, as well as hosting several of Coach Wooden’s former Indiana State players to assist with the unveiling of the floor.
+In November of 2008, Prettyman and ISU President Dr. Dan Bradley welcomed family members of legendary Sycamore men's basketball head coach John Wooden as the university renamed the playing court, the Nellie & John Wooden Court.
+The ceremony included a video taped message of appreciation from Coach Wooden, himself.

 Ron Prettyman can be reached in the Athletics Office at 812-237-4092.